justinvos/PHIL105G/PHIL_105G_Notes.md

 Tests can lead us to reject a hypothesis, but not to conclude that it's true.

-A scientific hypothesis requires that it could be testable and falsifiable.
+A scientific hypothesis is an explanation based on observable evidence requires that it can be testable and falsifiable.

-**Inference** is selecting the best hypothesis that explains the observations.
+**Inference to the best explanation** is a non-deductive argument which selects the best hypothesis that explains the observations.